HydraulicRobert/NotificationAPI/README.md

 ### folder and object structure
 #### configuration
 ##### cfginputoutput
-contains all functions to read and write from files and the dumbed down logging
+contains all functions to read and write from files and the simplified logging

 ##### startargs
 deals with the start parameters on starting the server